Latest Employment Law Articles

 You may well have numerous other rights in your employment contract – for example, you may have been promised a greater holiday allowance than the amount allowed by law.
 Employment law also holds employers (and employees) responsible for living up to the terms established in the employment contract.

 Browse on through our employment law section if you need to learn more, or if you need to speak to a lawyer, why not try Instant Law Line.
-At only £7.99 a month for unlimited legal advice, it's the quick and easy way to get your legal queries answered.
+It's the quick and easy way to get your legal queries answered, and offers from a range of payment options to choose from.

 Important matters in employment law